Shopify/hydrogen-v1/docs/components/primitive/mediafile.md

 ---

 The `MediaFile` component renders the media for the Storefront API's [Media object](https://shopify.dev/api/storefront/reference/products/media).
-It renders an `Image`, a `Video`, an `ExternalVideo`, or a `ModelViewer` depending on the `mediaContentType` of the `media` provided as a prop.
+It renders an [`Image`](https://shopify.dev/api/hydrogen/components/primitive/image), a
+[`Video`](https://shopify.dev/api/hydrogen/components/primitive/video), an [`ExternalVideo`](https://shopify.dev/api/hydrogen/components/primitive/externalvideo), or a [`ModelViewer`](https://shopify.dev/api/hydrogen/components/primitive/modelviewer) depending on the `mediaContentType` of the
+`media` provided as a prop.

+The component outputs the HTML element corresponding to the rendered Hydrogen component.
 You can [customize this component](https://shopify.dev/api/hydrogen/components#customizing-hydrogen-components) using passthrough props.

 ## Example code